shelleywong/CSCI211-Course-Materials/Programs/program03.md

 }
 ```
 In `main()`, the value returned by `remove` can be used to determine if an error message should be printed.
 Print all error messages from `main()`.<br>
-9. Use `assert` to document what you think should be true or false while debugging.
-You may find the [assert documentation](https://www.cplusplus.com/reference/cassert/assert/) useful.<br>
+9. You may find it helpful to use `assert` to document what you think should be true or false while debugging.
+See the [assert documentation](https://www.cplusplus.com/reference/cassert/assert/) for more information.<br>
 10. When you make a mistake with a pointer, your program usually terminates with a `Segmentation Fault`.
 It can take a lot of time to track down these problems.
 Even if you did P2 at the last minute, it is a good idea to start P3 early.
 11. Make sure that you are correctly managing dynamic memory.
 12. Start today.